 It is interesting to note here that the king is still caught up in idolatry as he describes Daniel as having the "spirit of the holy gods".
 There are many today with this same type of attitude in that they want to say that we are all going the same place just taking different paths.
 As we shall see, that is still idolatry and it is detestable to God.

 We see that the king had made Daniel the chief of the magicians and so acknowledged the power of the God that Daniel served.
-But, he was still caught up in idolatry as God does not share His position with any other so-called gods.
+But, he was still caught up in idolatry as God does not share his position with any other so-called gods.
 He has seen the power of God at work through Daniel but does not reject the false gods as he had looked to them first.

 So far, the vision seems to be a good thing as it is a giant tree that is providing food and shelter to all.
-It reminds me of the tree of life described in Revelation 22 where God provides for His people and the fact that Nebuchadnezzar was caught up in his pride and strength as he considered himself to also be a god.
+It reminds me of the tree of life described in Revelation 22 where God provides for his people and the fact that Nebuchadnezzar was caught up in his pride and strength as he considered himself to also be a god.

 Now, we see the dream start to become a nightmare as it is decreed that the magnificent tree be cut down.
 Many times a tree is used as the symbol for a man in the Bible and Nebuchadnezzar must have thought of himself as this magnificent tree.
 It must have shocked him to here the angel say that it must be cut down.
 The good news is that they did not uproot the stump so there was the ability for the tree to grow again.
 We see that the stump was restrained from growth on its own by these bands.
 We, like Nebuchadnezzar, can become arrogant and see ourselves as a mighty tree but we must remember to worship the Creator of the tree and give Him the praise instead of becoming arrogant.